APG of Chesapeake president says efforts have been ramped up

 Print newspapers themselves do not pose a high health risk, and should be safe to handle and read.
 The World Health Organization has provided information about the spread of novel coronavirus, including verbiage about contamination from commercial goods.
 The WHO has said the likelihood of an infected person contaminating packages that arrive at a person’s home or what they buy at stores, including newspapers, is low.

-Although The Enterprise and other local newspaper offices in APG of Chesapeake have temporarily restricted access to walk-in visitors, accessing information and investigating government and community response to a public health crisis such as this continues.
+Although the Maryland Independent and other local newspaper offices in APG of Chesapeake have temporarily restricted access to walk-in visitors, accessing information and investigating government and community response to a public health crisis such as this continues.

 “We’re taking precautions to keep each other and our communities safe,” Normandin said.
 “We need all the support we can get as a local business.
 We want people to get in touch and let us know how we can help them, as well.”